-This First Interim Report is organised into 4 sections, where the progress made in the 4 work packages according to the tender planning of activities is summarised.
+This First Interim Report is organised into 5 sections, where the progress made in the 5 work packages according to the tender planning of activities is summarised.
 These are:

-- 1 Project management, - 2 Data collection and metadata compilation, - 3 QC/QA and products, - 4 Technical development and portal operation.
+- 1 Project management,

+- 2 Data collection and metadata compilation,

+- 3 QC/QA and products,

+- 4 Technical development and portal operation,

+- 5 Analysis and evaluation.

 Some final remarks are given in the final section.
+The list of acronyms is given as an annex.